What is kidney cancer?

 The kidneys are two bean-shaped organs, each about the size of a fist.
 They lie just below the ribcage on each side of the body.
 Their main job is to filter your blood, removing waste products and making urine.

 In many cases, people may have no early symptoms of kidney cancer.
 As the tumour grows larger, symptoms may appear.
 You may have one or more of these kidney cancer symptoms:

 Kidney cancer that spreads to other parts of your body may cause other symptoms, such as:

 Doctors don't know the causes of kidney cancer.
 But certain factors appear to increase the risk of getting kidney cancer.
 For example, kidney cancer occurs most often in people over 40.
 These are some other risk factors for kidney cancer.

 - Being male.
-The disease is more common in men than in women - three male cases for every two female cases.
+The disease is more common in men than in women.

 - Being obese.
 Extra weight may cause changes to hormones that increase your risk.

 - Using certain pain medicines over a long period.
 This includes over-the-counter painkillers.

 - Having advanced kidney disease or being on long-term dialysis, a treatment for people with kidneys that have stopped working

 - Having certain genetic conditions, such as von Hippel-Lindau (VHL) syndrome or inherited papillary renal cell carcinoma